 Childbirth puts women at risk for pelvic floor disorders such as urinary or fecal incontinence and pelvic organ prolapse, where the uterus or vagina “falls” from its usual position.
 It is estimated that as they age, more than 20 percent of women are affected with some type of pelvic floor related disorder.

-With practices in both the UT Southwestern Medical Center Health System and the Parkland Health & Hospital System, our clinical services provide thorough assessment, careful diagnosis, and individualized treatment for women suffering from pelvic floor and urinary tract disorders.
+With practices in both UT Southwestern University Hospitals and Clinics and Parkland Health & Hospital System, our clinical services provide thorough assessment, careful diagnosis, and individualized treatment for women suffering from pelvic floor and urinary tract disorders.

 We offer both surgical and non-surgical options and individualize treatment to meet each patient’s needs and lifestyle.